-Fig. 1 Assay principle for the measurement of active MMP-9 [1] or total MMP-9 [2]
+Fig. 1 Assay principle for the measurement of active MMP-7 [1] or total MMP-7 [2]

-The QuickZyme human MMP-9 activity assay provides a simple, specific and precise quantitative determination of human MMP-9 in the active or pro-form in biological samples.
+The QuickZyme human MMP-7 activity assay provides a simple, specific and precise quantitative determination of human MMP-7 in the active or pro-form in biological samples.

-- Specific for human MMP-9
+- Specific for human MMP-7

-- Quantifies active and total (active form + pro-fom) of MMP-9 in separate wells.
+- Quantifies active and total (active form + pro-form) of MMP-7 in separate wells.

 - Can measure both high and low levels in one plate

-- Very high sensitivity (up to 5 pg/ml)
+- Very high sensitivity (up to 3 pg/ml)

 - Can be used for complex biological samples

 The assay is based on the QuickZyme technology, using a modified pro-enzyme as a substrate, which upon activation is able to release color from a chromogenic peptide substrate (see Figure 1).
-This multiplication step provides an unique assay sensitivity.
+This multiplication step provides a unique assay sensitivity.